Cuisines from the African Continent

 Countries / States / Regions: Kenya / East Africa / North Africa / South Africa / West Africa / Central Africa

 Africa is the longest-inhabited continent on Earth, consisting of 54 countries.
-Often called the “mother continent”, its long history hints at the depth you’ll find in the cuisine as diverse as the many countries that comprise the African Continent, which is home to over a billion people and over 3,000 ethnic groups.
+Often called the “mother continent,” its long history hints at the depth you’ll find in the cuisine.
+It’s as diverse as the many countries that comprise the continent, which is home to over a billion people and more than 3,000 ethnic groups.